 - When should I receive my CAS ?

 Once a CAS is issued it is valid for a period of up to 6 months.
 You must therefore apply for your Tier 4 (General) Student visa within 6 months of the CAS being issued, otherwise your visa application will be refused.
 However, you cannot apply for your visa more than 3 months before your course is due to begin.
 Visa offices can be very busy and there are frequently long delays at busy times of the year, so we advise you to apply as soon as possible within this 3 month period.

-Aside from the CAS what else do I need?
+- In addition to the CAS what else do I need ?

-If you are in any doubt about the production of your CAS, please do not hesitate to use the following contact details:
+If you are in any doubt about the production of your CAS, please contact us as below: